 Another issue that may arise is whether the couple took advantage of the opportunity for a civil union, which has been available to same sex couples since 2007.
 Only time will tell how the courts will deal with this question.

 If you are in a same sex marriage, whether you are considering divorce or not, it may be a good idea to talk to an experienced New Jersey LGBT family law attorney.
 They can help you sort out property interests and other issues prior to divorce, so that you can focus on your relationship.
-Contact us today either online or by phone at 732-603-8585 for a free consultation.
+Contact us today either online or by phone at 732-603-8585 for an expert consultation.